cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 Decided to dig deeper into why wrapping a certain function in `@task` was causing a huge performance regression.
 I probably wouldn't do this if I was at a real job, but maybe I would.
 It's important to have some intuition for why things break.
 Then again, it's been too long since I actually iterated on real predictions.
 Filed a bug report, and also discovered a solution to some of these issues: tasks and flows should not return numpy objects.
 Making a task return a dataframe instead of a numpy object eliminated performance issues cause by wrapping in `@task`

+EOD, I think I finally have pipelines done for now.
+Starting research into how to use pseudotime algorithms as I think properly modeling temporal data will be the biggest advantage here.
+So far I've only seen people treating Day as a feature and maybe doing groupedkfold(day)

 # 10/25

 Ok goal is to as quickly as possible (as possible) set up a simple caching function for flow outputs.
 Basically hyperparams, data, model.
 I think the biggest weak spot here is the "data".
 Need to rework slightly as an input..probably just function `__name__`.